M72 LAW: Description

 A unique mechanical set-back safety on the base of the detonator grounds the circuit until the missile has accelerated out of the tube.
 The acceleration causes the three disks in the safety mechanism to rotate 90° in succession, ungrounding the circuit; the circuit from the nose to the base of the detonator is then completed when the piezoelectric crystal is crushed on impact.

-The weapon can be fired from inside buildings as long as the structure is at least 12 by 15 ft in size, which is about 50 m3 in volume, and has sufficient ventilation.
+The weapon can be fired from inside buildings as long as the structures are at least 12 by 15 ft in size, which is about 50 m3 in volume, and have sufficient ventilation.
 The Department of the Army previously rated the weapon as safe to fire from enclosure, but this rating was removed in 2010 after the introduction of the safer AT4 CS.
 However, some modern variants of the LAW are specifically designed with fire-from-enclosure (FFE) capability.

 In late 2021, Nammo unveiled the concept of a multi-rotor unmanned aerial vehicle (UAV) equipped with a LAW.
 The tube is mounted facing downward, enabling the drone operator to fire on tanks and armored vehicles from a top attack position while remaining 3 to 4 km away.

 Ammunition

 M72 LAWs were issued as prepackaged rounds of ammunition.
 Improvements to the launcher and differences in the ammunition were differentiated by a single designation.
-The original M72 warhead penetrated 30 cm of armor.
+The M72A2's warhead penetrated 30 cm of armor.

 A training variant of the M72 LAW, designated M190, also exists.
 This weapon is reloadable and uses the 35 mm M73 training rocket.
 A subcaliber training device that uses a special tracer cartridge also exists for the M72.
 A training variant used by the Finnish armed forces fires 7.62 mm tracer rounds.

 The US Army tested other 66 mm rockets based on the M54 rocket motor used for the M72.
 The M74 TPA (thickened pyrophoric agent) had an incendiary warhead filled with TEA (triethylaluminum); this was used in the M202A1 FLASH (flame assault shoulder weapon) four-tube launcher.
 The XM96 RCR (riot control rocket) had a CS gas-filled warhead for crowd control and was also intended for use with the M202, though the rocket never entered service.